Milo Ventimiglia recalls 'This Is Us' fan's story that made him cry

 "There was one gal that walked up to me," said the actor, recalling the exchange.
 Ventimiglia remembered the woman telling him, '''My husband and I adopted a boy, and my husband had a really hard time with him.'"

-"'I just want to thank you for your portrayal,'" she told him and quickly walked away.

-The actor remembered the interaction with a flood of emotions, confessing, "I'm really trying to keep myself together."
+While listening to the woman's story, the actor confessed, he was "really trying to keep myself together."

-The hit show's ability to "impact people in their lives" makes him proud, he said.
+The hit show's ability to "impact people in their lives" makes him proud, Ventimiglia told the audience.

 Of course, said Ventimiglia, not all fan encounters are so gratifying — like when he met a tipsy "Gilmore Girls: A Year In the Life" fan who insisted bad boy Jess, his character on the iconic series, was the father of Rory Gilmore's surprise baby.